sv-tools/gochecker/README.md

 ### Go passes

-- `govet` is an aggregator includes all below passes.
+- `govet` is an aggregator includes all passes mentioned here: https://pkg.go.dev/cmd/vet.

-Or all the passes are added as individual analyzers as well, which allows more precisely configuration of the `gochecker`.
+Or all the passes can be added as individual analyzers as well, which allows more precisely confixwguration of the `gochecker`.

 - [asmdecl](https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/asmdecl) reports mismatches between assembly files and Go declarations.
 - [assign](https://pkg.go.dev/golang.org/x/tools/go/analysis/passes/assign) detects useless assignments.